Andaman and Nicobar Command: Control over vital global shipping route

-The zone of influence of ANC has deep significance in terms of history, culture, religion, economy and trade, EEZs, political and international relations, national security, safety and freedom of navigation of power projection of not only India but also other nations of South Asia and Southeast Asia as well as $3 trillion international trade which passes through south Andaman Sea.
-ANC influence over the gateway of Far East includes Six Degree Channel and Ten Degree Channel in Indian EEZ in Bay of Bengal, which is connected to the Strait of Malacca.
+The zone of influence of the ANC has deep significance in terms of history, culture, religion, economy and trade, EEZs, political and international relations, national security, safety and freedom of navigation of power projection of not only India but also other nations of South Asia and Southeast Asia as well as the $3 trillion in international trade which passes through the south Andaman Sea.
+ANC influence over the gateway to the Far East includes the Six Degree Channel and the Ten Degree Channel in the Indian EEZ in the Bay of Bengal, which is connected to the Strait of Malacca.
 These are crossed by over 94,000 merchant ships every year carrying world's 40% freight trade to and from China, South Korea and Japan.
-Andaman and Nicobar Islands account for 0.2% of India's land and 30% of its Exclusive economic zone.
+Andaman and Nicobar Islands account for 0.2% of India's land and 30% of its exclusive economic zone.
 Sea lines of communication (SLOC) carry more than 90% of global trade.
-In Indo-Pacific Asia, US$5 trillion annual shipping trade passes through the SLOC and chokepoints of Southeast Asia and South China Sea (SCS).
+In Indo-Pacific Asia, US$5 trillion annual shipping trade passes through the SLOC and choke points of Southeast Asia and South China Sea (SCS).
 80% of the global trade passes through Indian Ocean SLOC in oil and natural gas critical for advanced economies.